ernestkr/ORB_SLAM2/README.md

 # INTRODUCTION

 This repo is a modified version of the original ORB-SLAM2 repo by raulmur at https://github.com/raulmur/ORB_SLAM2.
 In this repo, all the dependencies and library compatibility are fixed, such that it can be compiled and executed without problem on a fresh Ubuntu 20.04 system.
 Opencv 3.4 is used in this compilation.
 We hope that this repo will make it easier for anyone who want to have a quick setup and run ORB_SLAM2 algorithm with available public dataset.
-Ths installation steps to follow is given below:
+The installation steps to follow is given below:

 Preparation
 ```